 - Set the Group Type field to sip. - Set the Transport Method to the recommended default value of tls (Transport Layer Security).
+For ease of troubleshooting during testing, the compliance test was conducted with the Transport Method set to tcp.
 The transport method specified here is used between Communication Manager and Session Manager.
 If TLS is used here, it must also be used on the Session Manager entity link defined in Section 6.6. - Set the IMS Enabled field to n.
 This specifies Communication Manager will serve as an Evolution Server for Session Manager. - Set the Peer Detection Enabled field to y.
 The Peer-Server field will initially be set to Others and cannot be changed via administration.
 Later, the Peer-Server field will automatically change to SM once Communication Manager detects its peer as a Session Manager. - Set the Near-end Node Name to procr.
 This node name maps to the IP address of Communication Manager as defined in Section 5.3. - Set the Far-end Node Name to SM.
 This node name maps to the IP address of Session Manager as defined in Section 5.3. - Set the Near-end Listen Port and Far-end Listen Port to a valid unused port instead of the default well-known port value.
 (For TLS, the well-known port value is 5061 and for TCP the well-known port value is 5060).
 At the time of Session Manager installation, a SIP connection between Communication Manager and Session Manager would have been established for use by all Communication Manager SIP traffic using the well-known port value for TLS or TCP.
 By creating a new signaling group with a separate port value, a separate SIP connection is created between Communication Manager and Session Manager for SIP traffic to the service provider.
 As a result, any signaling group or trunk group settings (Section 5.6 and 5.7) will only affect the service provider traffic and not other SIP traffic at the enterprise.
-The compliance test was conducted with the Near-end Listen Port and Far-end Listen Port set to 5068.
+The compliance test was conducted with the Near-end Listen Port and Far-end Listen Port set to 5062.

 - Set the Far-end Network Region to the IP network region defined for the service provider in Section 5.5. - Set the Far-end Domain to the domain of the enterprise. - Set the DTMF over IP field to rtp-payload.
 This value enables Communication Manager to send DTMF transmissions using RFC 2833. - Set Direct IP-IP Audio Connections to y.
-This field will enable media shuffling on the SIP trunk allowing Communication Manager to redirect media traffic from the Avaya Media Gateway and allow it to flow directly between the SIP trunk and the enterprise endpoint. - Set Initial IP-IP Direct Media to n or y depending on the customer requirements.
-This option attempts to directly connect the media traffic between the SIP trunk and the enterprise endpoint at initial call-setup instead of establishing a media connection to the Avaya Media Gateway or Media Server which is later redirected to the endpoints.
-However, if this option is set on the service provider signaling group, it must be set the same on the signaling group associated with the SIP trunk used by the enterprise SIP endpoints.
-In the test configuration, this was signaling group 1 (not shown).
-If the customer has no requirement for Initial IP-IP Direct Media, then the recommendation is to set the parameter to n. - Set the Alternate Route Timer to 10.
+This field will enable media shuffling on the SIP trunk allowing Communication Manager to redirect media traffic from the Avaya Media Gateway and allow it to flow directly between the SIP trunk and the enterprise endpoint. - Set the Alternate Route Timer to 10.
 This defines the number of seconds that Communication Manager will wait for a response (other than 100 Trying) to an outbound INVITE before selecting another route.
 If an alternate route is not defined, then the call is cancelled after this interval. - Default values may be used for all other fields.